nikouu/dotnet-optimization-cheatsheet/README.md

 [.NET Performance Tips - Strings](https://learn.microsoft.com/en-us/dotnet/framework/performance/performance-tips#strings)

 ## 🟡 A Little Risky 🤔
-All the usual .NET safeties are included, however you might need to have an understanding of the topic to not run into trouble in order to successfully use them.
+All the usual .NET safeties are included, however you may need to have a deeper understanding of the topic to not run into trouble in order to successfully use them.

 ### Parallel ForEach